makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ## Storage

-As mentioned earlier on this page, the *DbToolsBundle* can list existing backup files when you want to restore a previous one with the restore command.
+As mentioned earlier on this page, *DbToolsBundle* can list existing backup files when you want to restore a previous one with the restore command.

 All backups are stored in a directory.
 By default this directory is <span class="standalone">`./var/db_tools` (relative to the yaml config file)</span><span class="symfony">`%kernel.project_dir%/var/db_tools`</span>